 A Ride on the Wild Side

-Before you set your GPS for the next mile (or kilometre), spend a few days freewheeling.
+Before you set your GPS for the next mile, spend a few days freewheeling.
 No pre-planning.
 Get in.
 Buckle up.
 Come for a ride on the wild side.
 You drive, I’ll guide.

 Sometimes you need to get lost before you are found.

 Lettering requires discipline.
 The tight approach to letterforms can creep into the way you design.
 Set aside this tight approach for a less formal one.
 Let loose on design but continue to build the strength of your letterforms.

 Choose a text as a starting point for your journey.
 Select your own text or one from my collection.
 Come play with familiar and funky tools—try new ones!
 Through guided exercises, you’ll use handwriting, then switch to your non-dominant hand, make continuous letters, repeat marks in a round, colour the counters. cross borders.
 Can’t resist?
 (Yes, we’re using resist techniques.)